TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 13/Luke 13.13.md

 ---

-And he laid his hands upon her: and immediately she was made straight, and glorified God.
+He laid his hands on her, and immediately she stood up straight, and glorified God.